-Items might include: “Quotes or articles that moved you Books that changed your view of the world.
+Items might include: “Quotes or articles that moved you.
+Books that changed your view of the world.
 Diaries that captured your thoughts.”
-For me, an item would be the signed copy of her book.
+For me, an item would be a signed copy of her book.

 Do you have any ideas about this?

 I remember the day I discovered a practice in Boston, and knew I was going to buy it and relocate.
 It was a surreal moment, and I felt so aligned with my greater purpose.

 The Power of Moments quote suggests items may include: “Ribbons, report cards, notes of recognition, certificates, thank-you notes, awards.”

 Memorable moments like these deeply impact us, and we fondly look back upon them over time.